godfat/rest-graph/doc/heroku-facebook.md

 ### General (OS-independent)

+* Depending on the OS and your configuration, you may need to prefix with "sudo" to install the gems and run the bundler.

 * Configure Git (~/.gitconfig)

       git config --global user.name  'Your Name'
       git config --global user.email 'your@email.com'

-* Install gems (sudo or not is depending on the OS or your choice)
+* Install gems

       echo 'gem: --no-ri --no-rdoc' >> ~/.gemrc
       gem install rails pg heroku

-  Note: if pg failed to install, try this:
+  Note: on newer Macs, if pg fails to install, try this:

       env ARCHFLAGS='-arch x86_64' gem install pg